jsw3/shax-apps/Folio_site/about.md

-Files for creating html pages for each play, along with CSS and Javascript to create functionality.
+Files for creating html pages for each play, along with CSS and Javascript to create look and functionality.